Homology operations for gravity algebras: Introduction

 where $C(\C;S^{2q+1})$ is the configuration space of points in the plane with labels in $S^{2q+1}$.
 The result is the following (Theorem \ref{thm:collasso sequenza spettrale per i labelled fiberwise config. spaces}): \begin{thm} For any $q\in \N$ and $p$ a prime number

-\end{thm} \paragraph{Plan for the paper:} Section \ref{sec: gravity operad} is a recollection of well known facts about the gravity operad.
-In Section \ref{sec: homology operations for gravity algebras} we explain in detail the connection between classes in $H_*^{\Sigma_n}(\M_{0,n+1};\F_p)$ (or in $H_*^{\Sigma_n}(\M_{0,n+1};\F_p(\pm 1))$) and homology operations for gravity algebras.
+\end{thm} In Paragraph \ref{sec: examples} we finally describe an additive basis of $H_*^{\Sigma_n}(B_n/Z(B_n);\mathbb{F}_p(\pm 1))$ by means of basis of $ H_*(C(\C;S^{2q+1});\F_p)$ and of $ H_*(\C P^{\infty};\F_p)$. \paragraph{Plan for the paper:} Section \ref{sec: gravity operad} is a recollection of well known facts about the gravity operad.
+In Section \ref{sec: homology operations for gravity algebras} we explain the connection between classes in $H_*^{\Sigma_n}(\M_{0,n+1};\F_p)$ (or in $H_*^{\Sigma_n}(\M_{0,n+1};\F_p(\pm 1))$) and homology operations for gravity algebras.
 Section \ref{sec: operations for even classes} and Section \ref{sec: operations for odd degree classes} contain the computation of these homology groups. \paragraph{Future directions:} the Dyer-Lashof operations satisfy a bunch of relations (e.g. Cartan relations, Adem relations).
 It would be interesting to understand what kind of relations we get in the context of gravity algebras.
 This would imply a complete knowledge of the homology of the free gravity algebras.
 Moreover it would be interesting to see if the computation of $H_*^{\Sigma_n}(\M_{0,n+1};\F_p)$ can be used to get some information about $H_*^{\Sigma_n}(\overline{\M}_{0,n+1};\F_p)$ by mean of the morphism $H_*^{\Sigma_n}(\M_{0,n+1};\F_p)\to H_*^{\Sigma_n}(\overline{\M}_{0,n+1};\F_p)$ induced by the inclusion. \paragraph{Acknowledgments:} This project is part of the author's PhD thesis, funded by the PhD program of the University of Roma Tor Vergata and by the MIUR Excellence Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
 I can not omit the invaluable help that my advisor Paolo Salvatore gave to me in these years of PhD.
 I am grateful to him for both proposing me this topic and for sharing with me many good ideas about it.
 Without his guidance and support this project would have not be possible.
-I also thank Lorenzo Guerra for many enlightening discussions about the cohomology of groups.
+I also thank Lorenzo Guerra for many enlightening discussions about the cohomology of groups and the anonymous referee for pushing me to make the computation of $H_*^{\Sigma_n}(B_n/Z(B_n);\F_p(\pm 1))$ more explicit.